-Your deposit needs to be taken seriously because it can be hard to get that money together, whether your family can help you out or not, so you definitely don't want to lose that money either.
+Your deposit needs to be taken seriously especially as it can be hard to get that money together, whether your family can help you out or not, you definitely don't want to lose any of it.

 Yep, you can quite easily lose your deposit money if you're not careful.
 That's exactly why you need to have a Deposit Protection Scheme in place; to make sure that your money is safe and that your landlord doesn't get to keep your money!

 Every landlord MUST put your deposit into a Deposit Protection Service or Tenancy Deposit Protection scheme, which means that the money is safe throughout your tenancy.
 Also, if you were to have any unfortunate disputes at the end of your tenancy, you'd be protected.
 For example, if you move out and your landlord thinks you have damaged the shower and won't return your deposit to you as a result, you have some protection in place to help you get your deposit back.

 In an ideal situation, you would have checked that your deposit is protected BEFORE paying it but don't worry if you didn't.
 Legally, your landlord must put your deposit into some sort of protection scheme within 30 days of your payment, so chase this up and check that something is in place - they need to send you proof of this!
 If this isn't sorted, you are legally allowed to claim some compensation from them.

 There are some really simple ways to ensure that you have no problems when it comes to getting your deposit back at the end of your tenancy - here's how to get yourself prepped:

 - Pay close attention to your inventory which will list everything in your property at the time of you moving in.
 Make sure you go around the property on move-in day triple-checking EVERYTHING according to the inventory.
 You will be super excited, rightly so, but try to get it out of the way first thing.